Tunable anharmonicity in cavity optomechanics in the unresolved sideband regime: Imprints of anharmonic mechanics on light field

 Equation~(\ref{eq:S_Delta}) indicates how the oscillator anharmonicity may affect - via the $x$-dependence of $P^\mathrm{st}$ and the denominator - the overall behaviour of the optical cavity.
 Fixing $n_\mathrm{max} = n_\mathrm{max}^*$, we sweep $\Delta$ and calculate $P^\mathrm{st}$ numerically for each value.
 The resulting $S(\Delta)$ are shown in Fig.~\ref{fig:S_Delta} for different values of mechanical quality factor $Q \equiv \Omega_m/\Gamma_m$.

 We note some features of the cavity population curves shown in Fig.~\ref{fig:S_Delta}.
 For all values of $\Gamma_m$ we see the expected bending of the cavity line shape from its bare Lorentzian form, reflecting the cavity's effective anharmonicity due to the optomechanical interaction.
 In all cases the gradient of $S(\Delta)$ becomes infinite exactly at $\Delta = \Delta^*$, indicating being on the cusp of entering the bistable regime [see blue star in Fig.~\ref{fig:param_planes}(b)], and hence providing a signature of being at $n_\mathrm{max}=n_\mathrm{max}^*$ where $V_\mathrm{eff}$ becomes purely quartic.
 For $n_\mathrm{max}>n_\mathrm{max}^*$ the bend in $S(\Delta)$ will increase further resulting in a double-valued form for $S(\Delta)$, as given by the hatched magenta region in Fig.~\ref{fig:param_planes}(b).
-The difference in the three black curves is due to the varying prominence of the dynamical instability, as a function of oscillator intrinsic dissipation (as predicted already for the same $Q$ values in Fig.~\ref{fig:param_planes}(b), indicated by the shaded gray regions).
-For the larger $Q$ values (dot-dashed and dashed curves), the mechanical oscillator enters the dynamically unstable regime as $\Delta$ is swept above $\Delta^*$.
+The difference in the three black curves is due to the varying prominence of the dynamical instability, as a function of the oscillator's intrinsic dissipation (as predicted already for the same $Q$ values in Fig.~\ref{fig:param_planes}(b), indicated by the shaded gray regions).
+For $Q = 20$ (solid curve), Fig.~\ref{fig:param_planes}(b) predicts no dynamical instability when $\Delta$ is varied at $n_\mathrm{max} = n_\mathrm{max}^*$.
+The cavity population varies continuously with $\Delta$, exhibiting a bent Lorentzian profile.
+For the larger $Q$ values (dot-dashed and dashed curves), the mechanical oscillator enters the dynamically unstable regime as $\Delta$ is swept right above $\Delta^*$ (see Fig.~\ref{fig:param_planes}(b)).
+As $\Delta$ increases, the cavity population deviates significantly from that of the stable regime (solid curve), until a sharp jump occurs.
 The coincidence of all the curves at the highest values of $\Delta$ indicates the return to the stable regime, corroborating the prediction in Fig.~\ref{fig:param_planes}(b).
 That this return comes about via steep jumps in the line shapes suggests another type of bistability between two states -- i.e. a self-sustained oscillation state and a static (fluctuating) state.
 A measured signal for $S(\Delta)$ may therefore present a hysteresis around this transition according to whether $\Delta$ is scanned up or down.
+Based on the instability diagram in Fig.~\ref{fig:param_planes}(b), similar jumps are also expected to occur at the transition into the dynamically unstable regime as $\Delta$ is swept just above $\Delta^*$ for $Q = 1000$ and $Q = 100$.
+However, we suspect that these discontinuities are not visible due to the strong bending of the cavity line shape near $\Delta^*$.

+From the perspective of the Fokker--Planck equation, these jumps may seem surprising at first.
+The average of any observable $A(x, p, \Delta)$ -- here $\Delta$ represents any parameters -- is computed as